hxlnt/nobadmemories.com/src/render/posts/todays-workspace-at-the-light-table.html.md

 ![My workspace](/img/workspace.jpg)

-Once turned on its side and given 4 legs and a little electrical work, it became a handy light table for tracing artwork or just providing a lovely white glow to the room.
+Once turned on its side and given 4 legs and a little electrical work, it became a handy light table for tracing artwork and providing a lovely white glow to the room.